photoprism/photoprism-docs/docs/getting-started/docker.md

 Cache, session, thumbnail, and sidecar files will be created in `/photoprism/storage`, which is mounted as an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) in our example.
 You may want to mount a specific host directory instead.
-Never remove the volume completely so that you don't lose your index and other these files after restarting or upgrading the container.
+Never remove the volume completely so that you don't lose these files after restarting or upgrading the container.

 !!! info "Read-Only Mode"
     Running PhotoPrism in read-only mode disables all features that require write permissions,